Indrakens/minion-memory-game/README.md

 ![24A08643-172E-4B82-AA10-68AA598B9623](https://github.com/Indrakens/minion-memory-game/assets/127971416/521a3edc-1f01-4c5d-9dbc-22ccfd840af1)

 # FEATURES
-* The game have two  pages - main game area and game rules.
+* The game has two pages - the main game area and the game rules.
 * Also have alert windows.
 ## Main Game Are
 * Header - featured at the top of the page.
 The header shows the Game Rules and Lives.
-* Anime and logo image - featured below header.
+* Anime and logo image - featured below the header.
 * Card section - featured below logo image and anime.
 ## Game Rules
 * Explains game rules.
-Opens as a modal (a web page element that displays in front of main page).
+Opens as a modal (a web page element that displays in front of the main page).
 * Image - text-image featured below game rules.
-## ALERT WINDOWS
+## Alert Windows
 * An alert window opens when the game is won or lost.

 # CREDITS